Jamaican Oxtail Recipe

 - In the same bowl, season the oxtails with salt, black pepper, paprika, allspice, onion powder, garlic powder, ginger powder, dried thyme leaves, soya sauce, and Worcestershire sauce.

-- Thoroughly rub the seasoning into the oxtails by hand or using a large fork or spoon.
+- Thoroughly rub the seasoning into the oxtails by hand or using a large fork or wooden spoon.

-- Prepare (cut) the fresh herbs and spices (onion, garlic, ginger, thyme, tomato, scotch bonnet pepper, bell pepper, scallion and pimento seeds) then divide them into two portions.
+- Prepare (cut) the fresh seasoning (onion, garlic, ginger, thyme, tomato, scotch bonnet pepper, bell pepper, scallion, and pimento seeds) then divide them into half.

 - Add half the portion of the fresh herbs and spices to the oxtails and rub in well.

-- Cover and let the seasoned oxtails marinate for 6 - 8 hours or move immediately to the cooking method of choice.
+- Cover the seasoned oxtails and let it marinate for 6 - 8 hours or move immediately to the cooking method of choice.

 - In a large skillet, heat the cooking oil on medium heat.
-Add 2 tablespoons of brown sugar, stirring quickly and thoroughly for about 1 minute or until the sugar melts and turns dark brown.
+Add the brown sugar, stirring quickly and thoroughly for about 1 minute or until the sugar melts and turns dark brown.

 - Immediately add the seasoned oxtail and allow each side of the meat to brown for 3-4 minutes.